rubin-do/clickhouse-perf-profiler/README.md

 ## clickhouse-perf-profiler

-Collect hardware statistics of process and store it in clickhouse database.
+Perform system-wide profiling: collect statistics of processes and store them in clickhouse database.

 Collected stats:
 * Number of Instructions